Yang-Kelho/GameRecommendation/README.md

 pymongo\
 WTForms

-After downloaing all the required libraries, you should be able to run the server.
+After downloading all the required libraries, you should be able to run the server.